selwynpolit/d9book/book/caching.md

 ```

 ::: tip Note
-Dont create `development.services.yml`, it already exists under `/sites` so you can copy it from there.
+Don't create `development.services.yml`, it already exists under `/sites` so you can copy it from there.
 :::

 4. In `settings.local.php` change the following to be `TRUE` if you want to work with enabled css- and js-aggregation: